 "Black box" and wireless telematics devices were designed to collect and transfer information on vehicle maintenance, vehicle usage, and servicing.
 Many companies also opt to use a branch of telematics, fleet management software, for coordinating vehicles and providing data on the productivity, health, and profitability of the whole fleet.

 What Is Telematics?
 Understanding How It Works

-At the very least, a telematics system should have a vehicle tracking device located inside the vehicle.
+At the very least, a telematics fleet management system should have a vehicle tracking device located inside the vehicle.
 This device should be able to send, receive, and store telemetry information.
 The device connects via the vehicle's CAN-BUS port with a SIM card or onboard diagnostics (ODBII), and a modem allows the transfer of data via a wireless network.

 The tracking device is responsible for the collection of GPS data and a host of other vehicle-related information, which is then transmitted to the centralized server using 4G mobile data, a general packet radio service (GPRS), satellite communication, or cellular network.
 The server, in turn, analyzes the data and displays it on apps or secure websites.

 There is a variety of information captured by telematics and this often includes harsh braking and acceleration, idling time, speed, location, vehicle faults, and fuel consumption, among others.
 End-users can analyze this data to spot trends and patterns across the entire fleet.

 Most vehicle makers pre-install GPS tracking and telematics technologies in their manufactured vehicles.
 However, fleet operators with vehicles without such installation can opt for GPS devices that are running either on batteries or via the vehicle's internal electrical systems.

 Now that we’ve answered the question of “What is telematics?”, beyond the telematics definition, why should telematics matter to your fleet?
 Telematics systems that are integrated with current applications and systems can be used by commercial fleet companies in different ways.